 M.A.
 (History), 2014

-April French is a Ph.D.
-Candidate at Brandeis University, where she served as Vice President of the Graduate Student Association and on multiple committees.
-Her major fields are Modern Russian History (1700-2000) and Modern European History (1750-2000).
-Her outside field is Transnational Christianity.
+At Brandeis University, April French served as Vice President of the Graduate Student Association and on multiple committees.
+Her major fields were Modern Russian History (1700-2000) and Modern European History (1750-2000).
+Her outside field was Transnational Christianity.
 April taught a course in the history department on the transnational modern history of women in Christianity, as well as a University Writing Seminar on Jewish Identity and Experience in the Soviet Union.
-Her dissertation is entitled, "Religious Activism in Soviet Siberia: Evangelical Women’s Faith in Everyday Life, 1941- 1991."
-Her advisor is Gregory L. Freeze.
+Her dissertation was entitled, "The Lived Religion of Baptist Women and Children in Soviet Siberia, 1941-1991."
+Her advisor was Gregory L. Freeze.

 M.A.
 (Theological Studies), 2011